 (I) Primers used in this study for ChIP-qPCR and RT-PCR.

 Table S2, Related to Figure 3.
-Three classes of piRNAs
+Three classes of piRNA genes

 The times and extents of pre-pachytene, pachytene, and hybrid piRNA production reflects their distinct patterns of expression, as well their response to loss of A-MYB and MIWI function.
 The number of replicates is shown in parentheses.
 Mean is reported where biologically independent replicates were available; when three replicates were available, S.D. is also provided.